 The value of company-wide goals

-Company Objectives are instrumental for prioritizing focus areas, directing attention, and ensuring that everyone is aligned and motivated by contributing to something greater than the self.
-Provide context and purpose by setting company-wide objectives at the beginning of every quarter, so the work individuals perform and the goals they pursue can align with the purpose and goals of their team and organization.
+Company objectives are instrumental for prioritizing focus areas, directing attention, and ensuring that everyone is aligned and motivated by contributing to something greater than the self.
+Provide context and purpose by setting company-wide objectives at the beginning of every quarter or six months, so the work each individual performs and the goals they pursue can align with the purpose and goals of the organization as a whole.
 Talk about your company's quarterly objectives at an all-hands meeting at the beginning of each quarter.
-Be clear about your company's top priorities and communicate them.
+Be clear about your company's top priorities and communicate them regularly.
 Sharing your company-wide goals from the start is a valuable opportunity to increase performance, engagement, and motivation in your employees.